 Accountability Participation (Impacts for Ratings).
 Districts and schools are accountable for meeting minimum participation rates in the state assessments.
-If the 95% accountability participation rate requirement is not met in two or more content areas (typically English language arts, Math, and Science), then the plan type will be lowered by one level.
-In 2024, Science participation will not be included in these calculations.
+If the 95% accountability participation rate requirement is not met in English language arts and Math, then the plan type is lowered by one level.
+Since its reintroduction in 2024, Science participation has not been included in these calculations.
 Students who have a parent excusal from state assessments are not factored into accountability participation calculations, per state board rules (1 CCR 301-1, rule 5.02).

 Total Participation (Informational only).
-Total participation rates (i.e., parent excusals are included in the calculation) of less than 95% will be noted in the performance framework as "Low Total Participation" for informational purposes to assist with the interpretation of data.
-Districts and schools that have total participation rates above 95% in two or more content areas will receive a descriptor of "Meets 95% Participation."
-These descriptors are no longer attached to the plan type and are instead available on the front page of the performance framework for planning purposes.
-Additional information about participation ratings and descriptors is available in the 2024 Participation and Accountability Guide.
+Total participation rates (i.e., parent excusals are included in the calculation) of less than 95% will be noted in the performance framework as "Does Not Meet 95% Total Participation" for informational purposes to assist with the interpretation of data.
+Districts and schools that have total participation rates above 95% in two or more content areas will receive a descriptor of "Meets 95% Total Participation."
+These descriptors are not attached to the plan type and are available on the front page of the performance framework for planning purposes.
+Additional information about participation ratings and descriptors is available in the Participation and Accountability Guide.